msanatan/msanatan.github.io/blog/2019/weekend-hack-another-scraper/index.md

     link: https://stackabuse.com/building-a-graphql-api-with-django/
     ---

 Exactly what I wanted and usable with Hexo!
-This was just some of the annotated code, you can find the full script at <https://github.com/msanatan/stackabuse_scraper>.
+This was just some of the annotated code, you can find the full script at <a href="https://github.com/msanatan/stackabuse_scraper" target="_blank" rel="nofollow noopener noreferrer">https://github.com/msanatan/stackabuse_scraper</a>.
 That's all I got through to this weekend, till next time

 Happy Hacking!